Joe West breaks umpiring record with 5,376th game - WTMJ

 The White Sox recognized West’s achievement on the scoreboard, and then showed a video with country music star Garth Brooks and some of West’s former and current umpiring colleagues offering their congratulations.
 The crowd responded with mostly boos.

+The San Diego Chicken mascot was on hand, too, to present West with flowers during the game.

-The colorful West, who turns 69 on Oct.
-31, is perhaps the most famous umpire in major league history, known for his memorable run-ins with several players and managers over the years, to go along with at least one executive.
+The colorful West is perhaps the most famous umpire in major league history, known for his memorable run-ins with several players and managers over the years, to go along with at least one executive.
+West said he will decide at the end of the season if he wants to keep working as an umpire.

 He also fashions himself as a country music singer and songwriter, leading to the nicknames “Cowboy Joe” and “Country Joe.”
 The Oak Ridge Boys, members of the Country Music Hall of Fame and friends with West, sung the national anthem before his record-breaking game.